Rajnath to felicitate armed forces personnel who participated in Tokyo Olympics | Law-Order

 - India

-Defence Minister Rajnath Singh will felicitate the armed forces personnel who participated in this year's Olympics at Tokyo at the Army Sports Institute (ASI) in Pune on Monday.
+Defence Minister Rajnath Singh will felicitate armed forces personnel who participated in this year's Olympics in Tokyo at the Army Sports Institute (ASI) in Pune on Tuesday.

+Earlier in the day, the Defence Ministry had said the felicitation event was going to take place on Monday.

+Later, it said the minister's visit has been deferred to Tuesday ''due to unavoidable circumstances and any inconvenience is deeply regretted''.

-''All the armed forces personnel, who represented India in the recently-concluded Tokyo Olympics, including gold medalist javelin thrower Subedar Neeraj Chopra, are likely to be present on the occasion,'' the Defence Ministry's statement said.
+It noted that all armed forces personnel who represented India in the recently-concluded Tokyo Olympics, including gold medallist javelin thrower Subedar Neeraj Chopra, are likely to be present on the occasion.

-Singh will also interact with the budding sportsmen of ASI and troops during his visit, it stated.
+Singh will also interact with budding sportspersons of the ASI and troops during his visit, it stated.

 ''He will visit the Headquarters of Southern Command.
-The Raksha Mantri will be accompanied by Chief of the Army Staff General MM Naravane and General Officer Commanding-in-Chief of the Southern Command Lieutenant General JS Nain,'' it said.
+The Raksha Mantri will be accompanied by Chief of the Army Staff General M M Naravane and General Officer Commanding-in-Chief of the Southern Command Lieutenant General J S Nain,'' the ministry said on Sunday.

+ASI has produced 34 Olympians, 22 Commonwealth Games medallists, 21 Asian Games medallists, six Youth Games medallists and 13 Arjuna Awardees till date, it mentioned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)